jxjo/PlanformCreator2/README.md

 ### Cloning from Github

-If you want to clone the AirfoilEditor repo from GitHub for local development, the following package have to be installed in your (virtual) python environment
+If you want to clone the PlanformCreator2 repo from GitHub for local development, the following package have to be installed in your (virtual) python environment

 ```
-pip install packaging
-pip install numpy
-pip install pyqt6
-pip install pyqtgraph
+pip install airfoileditor
 pip install ezdxf
-pip install airfoileditor
 ```

 ### Changelog